|

 as part of the private collection of former KGB officer Igor Ristolainen [1].

-Unfortunately, the original cipher wheels were missing from that machine.
+Unfortunately, the original cipher rotors were missing from that machine.

 With the discovery of another one in late 2017, we finally got our hands